 The paradox of thrift is when the increased saving depresses economic activity and holds back the recovery.
 Economists fear this precautionary saving by cautious consumers and businesses could last until a vaccine is found.

 “This can be a very damaging cycle,” says Pickering.
 “Tax cuts won’t work because if you cut taxes when the inclination is to save, what will happen is saving goes up even further.

 “What the government needs to do is run a deficit but actually spend money.”

-If you need bookkeeping services in High Wycombe, come and talk to us today.
+If you need bookkeeping services in Amersham, come and talk to us today.